 The general flow is the following:

-- The case is created in Salesforce
+- A case is created in Salesforce.

-2. Create the Outbound message
+Create Outbound Message

 - Name: Forethought Outbound Message